Adrienne Bailon Shows Serious Skin In A Plunging Swimsuit At The Beach

 Adrienne Bailon Houghton is showing off her body at the beach in a seriously plunging swimsuit.
 The stunning The Real co-host flaunted some serious skin in a new photo posted to her Instagram account on March 14 which had her kneeling on the sand by the ocean in a risqué green one-piece.

-The former The Cheetah Girls singer wowed her 4.2 million followers on the social media site this week with the stunning vacation snap as she joked in the caption that she was waiting for spring break to arrive.
+The former Cheetah Girls singer wowed her 4.2 million followers on the social media site this week with the stunning vacation snap as she joked in the caption that she was waiting for spring break to arrive.

 Adrienne – who married gospel singer Israel Houghton in 2016 – flaunted her amazing body in the swimsuit with a seriously deep V that stretched almost all the way down to her bellybutton as she showcased her curves in front of the water.
 She revealed in the caption that her talented husband was pulling double duty as photographer and snapped the stunning photo.